 |Roof overhang over 30” wide||Roll and brush $0.51/foot; Spray $0.18/foot|

 |Molding or trim||$1.95/foot|

 Add 50% for repainting overhang or painting overhang with exposed rafter tails or second color or for painting second-story overhang from scaffolding (multiply the area by 1.5).
-Add 100% for second story with no scaffolding or exposed rafter tails (multiply the area by 2.0).
+Add 100% for the second story with no scaffolding or exposed rafter tails (multiply the area by 2.0).

 According to Craftsman National Estimator, "High time difficulty factors for surface preparation and painting.
 Painting takes longer when heights exceed 8' above the floor.
-Productivity is lower when application requires a roller pole or wand on a spray gun or when work is done from a ladder or scaffold.
+Productivity is lower when an application requires a roller pole or wand on a spray gun or when work is done from a ladder or scaffold.
 When painting above 8', apply the following factors:

 Any additional time your painter needs to ensure your exterior is prepared properly for its new coat of paint will add to your cost.
 You’ll pay more for additional work removing old cracked or peeling paint, sanding, replacing rotting wood, etc.

 At least 90% of painting time goes into setup, prep work, and priming.
 The method of prepping required varies for each type of exterior material on the home, but every project must be patched and cleaned.
 The more thoroughly you prep and prime your home’s exterior, the longer your paint job will last.
 You could save quite a bit if you do this part yourself, but it must be done correctly, or your contractor will have to go over what you missed.
 The prices mentioned are based on paying a contractor to do each job rather than one overall quote for the work from start to finish.